nonrice/lab-work/README.md

 Workspace and repository for usable code I produced at Wang Lab.

-Apart from `workspace` which contains semi-organized work not intended for use, other directories are intended to be directly usable libraries, modules, etc.
+Apart from `workspace` and `analysis` are directories intended for general use.

+WhiskerToolbox exists as a fork: [https://github.com/nonrice/WhiskerToolbox](https://github.com/nonrice/WhiskerToolbox)